Life & Estate Planning in Overland Park

 Question: Would your loved ones, fiduciaries, and professional advisors know where you keep your legal, financial, real estate, tax, and personal records?
 We have a system to help you get and stay organized, so you do not send them on a very unpleasant “paper chase” or “treasure hunt” after you are incapacitated or gone.

 [* Note: This estate tax exemption is indexed each year for inflation.
-Also, while this estate tax exemption amount under the ARTA 2012 is “permanent,” nothing in the political arena of tax law is truly “permanent” in my experience.
+Nothing in the political arena of tax law is truly “permanent” in my experience.
 Depending on your legal residence, be forewarned that many states are imposing their own estate or inheritance taxes, independent of any federal estate taxes.
 Kansas and Missouri do not have their own estate or inheritance taxes.
 Accordingly, careful monitoring of the economic, political, and legal climate is required.]

 Have you ever noticed that no one values a dollar like the person who earned it?
 Appropriately then, the third challenge is Inheritance Protection.
 Indeed, an inheritance representing an entire life of work and thrift could be lost or taken if this challenge is ignored.
 How?